Lykkeskov/Lykkeskov/README.md

-## Hi there 👋
+## Hello👋
-ithibcompetencies.png
+I am proffesient in these things:
 ![I know this](githibcompetencies.png)
 <!--
 **Lykkeskov/Lykkeskov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.